RemiChierchia/utilities_phd/set_pytorch.md

 # Set PyTorch
 Keep in mind of looking the python version to install.

-Wen create a <conda> environment, install it with python 3.8; also beware of the CUDA version.
+When create a `conda` environment, install it with python 3.8; also beware of the CUDA version.
 So far PyTorch is compiled with 11.8.